Offshore wind power: Future development

-Projections for 2020 estimate an offshore wind farm capacity of 40 GW in European waters, which would provide 4% of the European Union's demand of electricity.

-The European Wind Energy Association has set a target of 40 GW installed by 2020 and 150 GW by 2030.

-Offshore wind power capacity is expected to reach a total of 75 GW worldwide by 2020, with significant contributions from China and the United States.

 The Organisation for Economic Co-operation and Development (OECD) predicted in 2016 that offshore wind power will grow to 8% of ocean economy by 2030, and that its industry will employ 435,000 people, adding $230 billion of value.

 The European Commission expects that offshore wind energy will be of increasing importance in the future, as offshore wind is part of its Green Deal.
 The development of the full potential of Europe's offshore wind energy is one of the key actions in the Clean Energy section of the Green Deal.

 By 2050, the expectation is that the installed offshore wind power capacity will reach 1550 GW on a worldwide scale.
 Compared to the capacity of 2017 that corresponds to an 80-fold increase.

 One of the advancements that characterises the current development within the offshore industry are technologies that allow for offshore wind projects further off the shore where wind availability is higher.
 In particular, the adoption of floating foundation technologies has proved to be a promising technology for unlocking the wind potential on deeper waters.

+A main investor for Europe has been the European Investment Bank.
+The EIB has been investing in offshore renewable energy, co-financing around 40% of all capacity in Europe.
+Since 2003, the EIB has sponsored 34 offshore wind projects in Europe, including facilities in Belgium, Denmark, Germany, France, the Netherlands, Portugal, and the United Kingdom, totaling more over €10 billion in loans.
+The EIB funded €3.7 billion in maritime renewable energy between 2019 and 2023 and has future plans for financing of wind farms.